vaadin/framework/.github/CONTRIBUTING.md

 In your repo, make a new branch from `master`.
 Make your code changes in that branch, and once you're done make a pull request to the `vaadin/framework` branch `master`.

-The contributor should make sure the "Allow edits from maintainers" checkbox on the pull request page is checked.
-This makes sure that minor fixes, like typos, can be done without bothering the contributor.
+We recommend making sure that the "Allow edits from maintainers" checkbox on the pull request page is checked.
+This allows us to commit minor fixes, like correcting typos, without bothering you.

 ### Getting feedback and responding to it